Julien-Fruteau/dot-files/README.md

 # optional
 # 🤙: configure the config/dev and config/devops files
-# according to the tool you want to use
+# according to the tool you want to use before running these commands
 make dev
 make devops
 ```